natnael121/car2/TELEGRAM_SETUP.md

 To receive notifications, you need your Telegram user ID:

 1. Open Telegram and search for `@userinfobot`
-2. Start a conversation with the bot
+2. Start a conversation with the bot by clicking START
 3. The bot will send you your user ID (a number like `123456789`)
 4. Copy this user ID